-Freeway Studies is a multi-year, multi-exhibition curatorial endeavor organized by Meg Linton, Director of Galleries and Exhibitions, with the assistance of Jeseca Dawson, 2012-2014 Curatorial Fellow, at the Ben Maltz Gallery at Otis College of Art and Design.
+Freeway Studies was a multi-year, multi-exhibition curatorial endeavor organized by Meg Linton, Director of Galleries and Exhibitions, with the assistance of Jeseca Dawson, 2012-2014 Curatorial Fellow, at the Ben Maltz Gallery at Otis College of Art and Design.

-Our strategy is simple, yet our commitment is vast.
-We have plotted and charted our directive into manageable quadrants by using the freeways as borders for this investigation of art being made in this diverse and complex metropolis.
+Our strategy was simple, yet our commitment was vast.
+We plotted and charted our directive into manageable quadrants by using the freeways as borders for this investigation of art being made in this diverse and complex metropolis.
 Negotiating the freeways and traffic are a part of life in Los Angeles.
 In 1939, the expressways were originally envisioned as a way to alleviate pressure on existing public transportation until the rail system (we’re still waiting) could be completed.
 However, today they are more like natural borders such as rivers, ravines or mountain ranges because they have become both physical and psychological barriers for people engaging in daily life and the vast cultural offerings of this region.

-The following are the first three designated areas/exhibitions:
+The following are the designated areas/exhibitions: